nanddeepn/nanddeepn.github.io/_posts/2018-12-20-test-spfx-webparts-on-modern-pages.md

 **Local Workbench**

 Local workbench is html based page which mimics SharePoint UI.
-It starts after running the “gulp serve” command and usually opens at url [https://localhost:4321/temp/workbench.html](https://localhost:4321/temp/workbench.html)
+It starts after running the "gulp serve" command and usually opens at url [https://localhost:4321/temp/workbench.html](https://localhost:4321/temp/workbench.html)

 ![](/media/2018-12-20-test-spfx-webparts-on-modern-pages/01.png)

 **SharePoint workbench**

-SharePoint workbench can be accessed from SharePoint site by navigating to "/_layouts/15/workbench.aspx”.
+SharePoint workbench can be accessed from SharePoint site by navigating to "/_layouts/15/workbench.aspx".
 The gulp can be run with command ```gulp serve --nobrowser```

 ![](/media/2018-12-20-test-spfx-webparts-on-modern-pages/02.png)